RBLeon/VetPMS/README.md

 1. Builds the application
 2. Runs all tests
 3. Deploys to GitHub Pages

+You can access the deployed application at: https://rbleon.github.io/VetPMS/

 You can also manually trigger a deployment from the GitHub Actions tab.